wadpac/GGIR/docs/reference/GGIR.md

 - recording_split_overlap:

   Numeric (default = 0).
 Number of hours to use as buffer when splitting recording.
-A possitive number means that the split recordings overlap, a nevative number indicates a gap.
+A positive number means that the split recordings overlap, a nevative number indicates a gap.

 - extEpochData_timeformat: